Aneapiy/OCR-Image-Sort/README.md

 # OCR-Image-Sort
-This code is in its infancy!
-Things will break!
-Good luck, have fun!
+Image Sorting and Classification via Clustering, Text Detection, and Text Recognition

 ## Abstract
-OCR-Image-Sort automatically sorts images into folders by using text detection and text recognition to extract descriptors from key images.
+In this paper, I propose a system for automatically sorting images into folders by using text detection and text recognition to extract descriptors from key images.
 The input dataset must be a sequence of images where an image containing the text descriptor for a subset of images precedes the subset in the overall sequence.
-The system uses the EAST deep learning CNN model and OpenCV to detect text regions in key images and passes these text regions to Tesseract’s LSTM deep learning engine for text recognition.
-Python functions then use the output from Tesseract to create folders on disk and moves the images into the appropriate folder.
+The system uses k-Means clustering on grayscale image histogram data to filter potential key images from the dataset.
+Potential key images are then passed into the EAST deep learning CNN model and OpenCV to detect text regions in key images.
+These text regions then go through Tesseract’s LSTM deep learning engine for text recognition.
+Afterwards, Python wrappers use the output from Tesseract to create folders on disk and move images into the appropriate folders.
+The OCR Image Sort system has been evaluated on a 3.9 GB dataset of 1433 images taken in North American refineries resulting in a precision of 83.1% and recall of 90.2%.
+Of the correct true positive key images, 81.1% had perfect text recognition and 18.9% had text recognition errors.

 ## Progress
 - [x] Load and read text off of one image using tesseract.